All Alternatives

 • You want YAML policy enforcement, not just audit recommendations

-How to Switch from SecureClaw to Rune
+How to switch from SecureClaw to Rune

 1. 1Install the Rune OpenClaw plugin: openclaw plugins install @runesec/openclaw